baydim/base_ui_m3/README.md

 <img src="https://raw.githubusercontent.com/baydim/base_ui_m3/main/assets/images/thumb.webp" alt="THUMBNAIL" width="100%">

-# BASE MATERAIL 3 FLUTTER
+# BASE MATERIAl 3 FLUTTER
 This is a Flutter application in UI development that refers to the base ThemeData of Flutter Material itself, from the use of textStyle to the selection of colors taken from the default ThemeData.

 ### core code